 "I want to come out to people I feel safe with first," they replied.

-Until Ember told me they needed to feel safe enough to come out with others, I didn’t realize how inappropriate my questioning them about it was.
-I wasn’t thinking about the bigger picture.
+Until Ember told me they needed to feel safe enough to come out with others, I didn't realize how inappropriate my questioning them about it was.
+I wasn't thinking about the bigger picture.
 I was thinking about how difficult it must be for them to be called by two names.
-How once they were able to switch to their new name, they would feel better about all the reasons they wanted to change it.
-And, if I’m honest, I was selfish.
+Once they could switch to their new name, they would feel better about all the reasons they wanted to change it.
+And, if I'm honest, I was selfish.
 Once they came out to other people, I could use just one name, which was easier for me.

 No step of a child's transition is ever about the parent.

-It didn’t matter how long it took for Ember to be ready to come out.
+It didn't matter how long it took for Ember to be ready to come out.
 Or how difficult it was for their dad and me to use two different names.
 Some parents keep that secret from others for years while their children are young.
 Their child presents one way at home and a different way once they leave the safety of that space.
-Ember could have decided they would not share their new name until their court hearing was complete, and that would have been their choice.
-It was my job as Ember’s parent to love and support them until they were ready to share their new name.
+Ember could have decided they would share their new name once their court hearing was complete, and that would have been their choice.
+My job as Ember's parent was to love and support them until they were ready to share their new name.